-The narrow strip at the top of the painting - a dense arrangement of buildings - is something of an enigma.
-The inclusion of a frame suggests that it is a view from a window, but there is no continuity between the clearly defined larger scene and the smaller blurred image next to it.
-No specific view has yet been identified, and it looks more like a cityscape than rural Brittany, where Gauguin was spending extended periods of time when this was painted.
+The thin strip at the top of the picture - a dense arrangement of roof tops - is something of an enigma.
+The inclusion of a frame suggests that it is meant to represent a view from a window, but there is none of the continuity between the clearly defined larger scene and the smaller blurred image next to it that one would expect.
+Furthermore, the buildings look more like a cityscape than a small Breton village.
+No specific location has yet been identified, however, and this assembly of geometrical shapes may even have been a purely imaginary tribute to Cezanne's landscapes, which often feature buildings closely packed together.

 Credit: Bequeathed by Simon Sainsbury, 2006